Jimdo/reportbook/README.md

   - Implement Medium-Editor to Report and Comment

 ### v0.6.4
   - Implement new design with sidebar to reportbook

+### v0.7
+  - Implement MySQL

+### v0.7.1
+  - Implement PrintService to create PDF files